How to make milk Kefir?

 Choose the best kefir culture that suits your needs

 If you prefer a primary cultured dairy product containing some of the bacteria found in conventional milk kefir, a kefir starter culture could be the appropriate choice.
-On the other hand, if you prefer to produce milk kefir for the specific strains of bacteria and yeasts and the more even polysaccharide kefiran, then you need to acquire milk kefir grains.
+On the other hand, if you prefer to produce milk kefir for the specific strains of bacteria and yeasts and the polysaccharide kefiran, which is more evenly distributed, then you need to acquire milk kefir grains.

 If you only want to create milk kefir sometimes, a kefir culture starter may be the preferable choice.
 However, if you want to prepare a new batch of milk kefir every day or two, you may find that milk kefir grains are a better option.

 A kefir culture starter may be the most practical solution if you are only interested in making milk kefir for a brief time.
-If, on the other hand, you want a culture starter that can be used repeatedly, milk kefir grains are a more practical solution.
+On the other hand, milk kefir grains offer a more practical solution if you’re looking for a culture starter that you can use repeatedly.

 Where to buy kefir grains and which grains to buy best